 ---|---|---|---|---|---|

-Lurebolt Walkpop | “Walk-the-dog” topwater | Zig-zag surface, steady | 3.5″ | Thick body, heavy-duty hooks | Bass, peacock bass |
+Lurebolt Walkpop | Pop | Zig-zag surface action | 3.5″ | Thick body, heavy-duty hooks | Bass, Peacock Bass |

-Lurebolt Pencil Popper | Pencil/propeller hybrid | Popping + chugging | 4″ | Reinforced lip, brass prop | Snook, redfish, bass |
+Lurebolt Pencil Popper | Pencil/propeller hybrid | Popping + chugging | 4″ | Reinforced lip, brass prop | Snook, Redfish, Bass |

-Lurebolt Prop Pop | Propeller topwater | Continuous spinning | 3″ | Stainless screw-in brass prop | Bluegill, bass |
+Lurebolt Prop Pop | Propeller topwater | Continuous spinning | 3″ | Stainless screw-in brass prop | Bluegill, Bass |

-Classic Walking Dog Lure | Traditional stick bait | Smooth zig-zag | 4″ | Hardwood core, epoxy finish | Bass, jack, tarpon |
+Classic Walking Dog Lure | Traditional stick bait | Smooth zig-zag | 4″ | Hardwood core, epoxy finish | Bass, Jack, Tarpon |

-Lurebolt Froggies | Hollow frog imitator | Popping + splash | 2″ | Sealed body, soft rubber skirt | Largemouth bass |
+Lurebolt Froggies | Hollow frog imitator | Popping + splash | 2″ | Sealed body, soft rubber skirt | Largemouth Bass |

 Case Study: Orlando Pond Adventure